Code-Institute-Submissions/molacuizine/README.md

 A delivery time featuture was also included making use of google distance matrix API.

 Requests were made making use of the user's selected town coordinates referenced to the home base coordinates.
-The Home base chosen was vacoas.
+An arbitary home base of Vacoas was chosen.

 The calculation used was: 30 mins preparations time + google matrix delivery time rounded up to the nearest 5 mins.